George Christopher (actor)

-George Christopher (born George Wilson, 5 March 1970) is a British actor & Author.
+George Christopher (born George Wilson, 5 March 1970) is a British actor and author.

-He is best known for his teenage role as Liverpudlian scamp Ziggy Greaves in Grange Hill, a role he played from 1986 to 1989.
-The character was a hit with viewers, and Wilson himself has compared his alter-ego with the series' original hero, Tucker Jenkins.
+Christopher is best known for his teenage role as Liverpudlian Ziggy Greaves in the drama series Grange Hill, a role he played from 1986 to 1989.
+The character was popular with viewers, and Wilson himself compared his alter-ego with the series' original hero, Tucker Jenkins.

-After Grange Hill, Wilson took on another high-profile role in the Channel 4 soap Brookside, as Little Jimmy Corkhill.
-He played the drug addict son of Jimmy Corkhill senior.
+After Grange Hill, Christopher took on another high-profile role in the Channel 4 soap Brookside, as Little Jimmy Corkhill.

-George has since taken on a variety of stage and film roles, including a play about the Hillsborough disaster.
+Christopher has also appeared in other productions including a play about the Hillsborough disaster.